longview/chrony_influx2/README.md

 Tested on Raspbian & RHEL 9.0

 ## Making chrony auto-restart
 chrony is pretty reliable, but I have observed failures.
+At least one failure was caused by gpsd becoming unstable for some reason.

 You can use the edit command to add an override.conf to the service:
 ```